bodnjenie14/shield-docs/useful-infomation/troubleshooting.md

 ![Script Error](https://github.com/WrekLess/shield-docs/assets/9027113/07a8eafa-443d-42f8-9112-0be32063d321)

 &#x20;⁠ It’s a common bug, but needs a dev to write a profiler.
-Solution is TBD.
+Solution is to remove the mod.
+Fix is TBD.